tmurali2/MELON-Lite-562/README.md

 # MELON-Lite: MELON-Lite: A Resource-Efficient Hybrid Defense for Lightweight LLM Agents Against Indirect Prompt Injection Attacks

-MELON-Lite is an extended and lightweight implementation of the MELON framework, evaluated using AgentDojo.
+MELON-Lite is an extended and lightweight implementation of the MELON framework (https://github.com/kaijiezhu11/MELON/tree/main), evaluated using AgentDojo.
 The repository includes all the code necessary to run and reproduce our results.

 We provide additional defenses: